2024 NASCAR Cup Series: Playoffs

+The crash between Chase Elliott, Brad Keselowski and Tyler Reddick which send Reddick into a flip.

 Christopher Bell won the pole.
 Tyler Reddick won the first stage and Bell won the second stage.
 On lap 89, Reddick, Brad Keselowski and Chase Elliott were involved in a wreck, sending Reddick and Keselowski out.
 Bell would dominate, leading 155 laps but in the end, Joey Logano would hold off Bell to lock himself in the Championship 4.